Tamati Ellison: International

 Ellison captained the Junior All Blacks to victory in the 2009 Pacific Nations Cup, a year after winning the 2008 edition as co-captain of the New Zealand Maori, alongside Liam Messam.

 He was chosen as one of four new caps for the All Blacks 2009 end of year tour to Europe and made his first test appearance in the 20–6 victory against Italy in Milan.

 As well as the All Blacks, Junior All Blacks and the New Zealand Maori, he played for the New Zealand Sevens, and represented New Zealand at U-21 and U-19 levels.
 He was part of the New Zealand Sevens team that won a gold medal at the 2006 Commonwealth Games in Melbourne.

 Personal life

 Family

 He is the grandson of All Black Vince Bevan, who played six tests for New Zealand between 1949–50, and son of rugby coach Eddie Ellison.
 He is the older brother of Jacob Ellison, who plays for the Fukuoka Sanix Blues.
-He is related to former American football player Riki Ellison who played in the NFL for the San Francisco 49ers and the Los Angeles Raiders and to current NFL player Rhett Ellison who plays for the New York Giants.
+He is related to former American football player Riki Ellison who played in the NFL for the San Francisco 49ers and the Los Angeles Raiders and to former NFL player Rhett Ellison who played for the New York Giants.
 He is also a descendant of Thomas Ellison, captain of New Zealand's first official rugby team in 1893 and a member of the New Zealand Natives football team which toured Great Britain and Australia in 1888–89.